Jon Ossoff: 2017 U.S. House campaign

 Results of the 2017 special House election; Ossoff lost to Karen Handel 52 to 48 percent.

 After learning that Republican Tom Price of Georgia's 6th congressional district had been appointed secretary of health and human services by president-elect Donald Trump, Ossoff announced his candidacy for the special election on January 5, 2017.
-Ossoff quickly emerged as the most viable Democratic candidate out of a large field of candidates.
-He was endorsed by congressmen Hank Johnson and John Lewis, and state House Democratic leader Stacey Abrams.
+He was endorsed by congressmen Hank Johnson and John Lewis, and by state House Democratic leader Stacey Abrams.
 He also received public support from U.S. senator and Democratic presidential candidate Bernie Sanders.
-Ossoff raised over $8.3 million by early April of that year.
+Ossoff raised more than $8.3 million by early April of that year.

 According to The Atlanta Journal-Constitution, Ossoff "transformed what was expected to be a quiet battle for a long-safe Republican seat into a proxy fight over Trump, the health care overhaul, and the partisan struggle for suburbia".
 When he entered the race, the Cook Partisan Voting Index rated Georgia's 6th congressional district at R+14; the district was not considered competitive, and had been represented in Congress by Republicans since 1978.
 Less than two months before Ossoff's announcement, Price had been re-elected in a landslide, with 62 percent of the vote.

-Ossoff grew up in what is now the 6th district, where his family still resides, although as of the election, he lived about 1.5 mi outside the district's boundaries in the neighboring 4th district.
+Ossoff grew up in what is now the 6th district, where his family still resides, although as of the election, he lived approximately 1.5 mi outside the district's boundaries in the neighboring 4th district.
 He said he only lived in the 4th temporarily so that his girlfriend, now wife, who was then an Emory University medical student, could walk to work.
-Members of the House are required only to live in the state they represent.
+Members of the House are only required to live in the state they represent.
 The two became engaged during the campaign.

 On April 18, 2017, no candidate received 50 percent of the vote in the blanket primary.
 Ossoff led with about 48.1 percent of the vote, Republican candidate Karen Handel received 19.8 percent, while the remainder of votes were scattered for 16 other candidates.
-Ossoff won all but 1 percent of the Democratic vote, while the Republican vote was more heavily split.
+Ossoff won all but 1 percent of the Democratic vote, while the Republican vote was heavily split.
 Republicans collectively won 51.2 percent of the overall vote.
 Because no candidate secured an absolute majority, the two leading candidates, Ossoff and Handel, competed in a runoff election on June 20, 2017.